jhurreaq/jhurreaq.github.io/index.md

 **Self-learning methodology for an emplacement section of a deep geological repository (SEMOTI)**

-In this project, the potential of machine learning (ML) in modeling final repository systems/deep storage systems will be investigated.
+In this project, the potential of machine learning (ML) in modeling repository systems/deep storage systems is investigated.
 The objective is to adapt advanced ML algorithms for geomechanical applications.
 In particular, we are interested in the design optimization and monitoring of deep geological repositories for radioactive waste disposal.
 A key component of the approach is the utilization of Gaussian processes as surrogate models for these repositories.

 The proposed research aims to investigate the applicability of ML methods for the underlying parametric mechanical models and to highlight the strengths and weaknesses of automation.
 The end goal is to achieve a more seamless integration between modeling and real-world data, thereby creating a comprehensive Digital Twin of a deep geological storage system.